SchoolOfCode/bc14_w7_project-frontend-go-gitters/README.md

 # Code Master - SoC Mid-term project
 Our week 7 project was to build a front-end application which helps to address challenges that bootcampers face while learning remotely.
-We decided to create an educational app packed with quizzes, flashcards & resources to help facilitate a bootcamper's learning.
+We decided to create an A revision website for bootcampers to consolidate and test their knowledge.

 ## Demo of the app